Amelia Dyer: Murder of Doris Marmon

-In January 1896, Evelina Marmon, a popular 25-year-old barmaid, gave birth to an illegitimate daughter, Doris, in a boarding house in Cheltenham.
+In January 1896, Evelina Marmon, an unmarried 25-year-old barmaid, gave birth to a daughter, Doris, in a boarding house in Cheltenham.
 She quickly sought offers of adoption and placed an advertisement in the "Miscellaneous" section of the Bristol Times & Mirror newspaper.
-It simply read: "Wanted, respectable woman to take a young child."
+It read: "Wanted, respectable woman to take a young child."
 Marmon had intended to go back to work and eventually reclaim her child.

-Coincidentally, next to her own, was an advertisement reading: "Married couple with no family would adopt a healthy child, nice country home.
+Coincidentally, next to her own, was an advertisement from a "Mrs. Harding", reading: "Married couple with no family would adopt a healthy child, nice country home.
 Terms, £10".
-Marmon responded, to a "Mrs. Harding", and several days later, she received a reply from Dyer.
-From Oxford Road in Reading, "Mrs. Harding" wrote that "I should be glad to have a dear baby girl, one I could bring up and call my own."
+Marmon responded, and several days later, she received a reply from Dyer.
+"Mrs. Harding" wrote that "I should be glad to have a dear baby girl, one I could bring up and call my own."
 She continued: "We are plain, homely people, in fairly good circumstances.
-I don't want a child for money's sake, but the company and home comfort ...
+I don't want a child for money's sake, but the company and home comfort...
 I and my husband are dearly fond of children.
 I have no child of my own.
 A child with me will have a good home and a mother's love".

-Evelina Marmon wanted to pay a more affordable, weekly fee for her daughter's care, but "Mrs. Harding" insisted on the one-off payment in advance.
-Marmon was in dire straits, so she reluctantly agreed to pay the £10, and a week later, "Mrs. Harding" arrived in Cheltenham.

-Marmon was surprised by Dyer's advanced age and stocky appearance, but as Dyer was affectionate towards Doris, Evelina handed over her daughter, a cardboard box of clothes, and £10.
-Still distressed at having to give up care for her daughter, Evelina accompanied Dyer to Cheltenham station, and then on to Gloucester.
-She returned to her lodgings "a broken woman".
+Marmon wanted to pay a more affordable, weekly fee for her daughter's care, but "Mrs. Harding" insisted on the one-off payment in advance.
+As Marmon was in dire straits, she reluctantly agreed to pay the £10, and a week later, "Mrs. Harding" arrived in Cheltenham.
+Marmon handed over her daughter, a cardboard box of clothes, and £10.
+Distressed at having to give up care for her daughter, Marmon accompanied Dyer to Cheltenham railway station, and then on to Gloucester, before returning to Cheltenham.
 A few days later, she received a letter from "Mrs. Harding" saying all was well; Marmon wrote back but received no reply.